-I’m a very sweaty sleeper, which is why I prefer to sleep in linen sheets and bedding year-round.
+Maybe TMI, but I’m a very sweaty sleeper, which is why I prefer to snooze in linen sheets and bedding year-round.
 Thanks to a cocktail of rotating SSRIs and general anxiety and clamminess, I almost never wake up dry.
-If I ever have a guy sleep over, I wake up in a panic thinking I’ve peed the bed, only to sigh with relief that no, I’ve only perspired so much overnight that it only feels damp.
+I first discovered linen sheets a few summers ago, and the breathability of the bedding, along with the luxe fancy feel are the reasons they've been the only bedding I keep in rotation.

 Why?
 It all has to do with the soil.
 “Flax, which linen is woven from, requires a very particular soil to flourish in and is less abundant than cotton, which makes it a lot more expensive to make," says Vicki Fulop, Co-Founder and CCO of Brooklinen.

 Pricing: If you were to buy all the items I tested (fitted sheet, two pillowcases, and a duvet cover), it'd cost you $448.
 Pretty expensive, though you do get what you pay for.

 Best New Linen Bedding Brand: Sijo

 Sijo used to be called Olive Wren and started out as a Kickstarter project in 2018.
 They’ve since rebranded as Sijo and are focused on sleepytime home things like bedding, candles, pajamas, tea, and bath and body stuff.

 The brand makes French linen sheets and Bamboo-Lycell, plus they donate a percentage of all sales to the Joyful Heart Foundation to help sexual assault and domestic violence survivors.